PhotoboothProject/photobooth/README.md

 ## :gear: Prerequisites

-- gphoto2, if used on a Raspberry for DSLR control
+- gphoto2, if used on Linux for DSLR control
 - digiCamControl, if used on Windows for DSLR control
 - Apache, NGINX or Lighttpd